 Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams install the necessary equipment and technology to enable clients to participate of DSR services.
-The costumer data is collected in a cloud- based platform (CentrPoint) with use machine-learning algorithms to identify flexibility opportunities.
-There are several different markets within DSR, but the two most significant are the capacity market and firm frequency response (FFR). services of UK Wholesale Market.
-DSR contributes to increase the participation of variable renewable energy source.
-Identify potential client suitable for DSR, and install the necessary equipment and technology.
-Participate of UK Wholesale Market.
-Equipment and technology to enable clients to participate of DSR services Cost associated to participate of Whosale market. firm frequency response (FFR).
-Part of these benefits are transferred to their clients.
-DSM, Smart Home.
+The costumer data is collected in a cloud-based platform (CentrPoint) with use machine-learning algorithms to identify flexibility opportunities.
+There are several different markets within DSR, but the two most significant are the capacity market and firm frequency response (FFR).
+Market.
+DSR contributes to increase the participation of variable renewable Identify potential client suitable for DSR, and install the necessary equipment and technology.
+Participate of UK Wholesale Market. technology to transferred to their DSM, Smart Home.
 OhmConnect (USA, CAISO) By giving the company access to their smart meter data, customers can participate in events called "Ohmhours".
 Depending on their preference, clients get notification via SMS or email up to 4 times a week with their forecasted consume for the "Ohmhours".
 Clients earn "points" by consuming less than their forecast, and loss points by exceeding it.
 These points can be cashed out once per month.
 OhmConnect also offers automated solutions to participate in more frequent and shorter events called "AutoOhms" which can integrate with smart appliances.
-Clients can participate with Clients can reduce energy cost, can participate of Balance Energy Services.
-DSR at the "Ohmhours" contributes to increase the participation of variable renewable energy source.
-Accessing to private smart meter's data.
+Clients can participate with cost, can participate of Balance Energy Services.
+DSR at the "Ohmhours" contributes to increase the participation of variable renewable energy Accessing to private smart meter's data.
 Forecasting of individual consumption Correct setting of ratios between energy, points and money Software development.
-Integration with 3 rd parties' smart appliances.
+Integration with 3rd parties' smart appliances.
 Participation in Wholesale markets.
-Domestic clients Development and maintenance of cloud-base software.
-ADR enabled devices to lean in "SmartOhm" programs.
-Cost associated to participate of wholesale market.
-Revenues from participating in wholesale market with Demand Response services.
-Part of these benefits are transferred to their clients.
-Revenues from "SmartOhm" subscriptions.
+Domestic clients maintenance of cloud-base software. benefits are transferred to their clients.

-Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams their own smart equipment or join the "SmartOhm" program to use company- owned smart plugs, and also get other membership benefits Virtual power plant, Market management & operation StromDAO (Germany) Blockchain is used to create a "virtual power plant" with which participants can supply themselves by investing in off-site renewable energy and reselling part of the production on the spot market.
-With the implementation of two blockchains customers can trace the origin of their energy consumption, and reduce their CO2 footprint.
-Forecasting of renewable generation one day ahead.
-Software development Participation in Wholesale markets.
-StromDAO energy suppliers (regional PV systems), private and business customers.
-Development and maintenance of cloud-base software.
-Cost associated to participate of wholesale market.
-Revenue comes from the energy management (Dispatch) for producers and households.
+Use / Application Institution / Companies General description Value proposition Key Activities Customer Segments Costs Structures Revenue Streams their own smart equipment or join the "SmartOhm" program to use companyowned smart plugs, and also get other membership benefits Virtual power plant, Market management & operation Blockchain is used to create a "virtual power plant" with which participants can supply themselves by investing in off-site renewable energy and reselling part of the production on the spot market. of two blockchains Forecasting of renewable generation one day ahead.
+Software development Participation in Wholesale markets. systems), private maintenance of cloud-base software.
+Cost associated to Revenue comes from the energy management (Dispatch) for producers and households.
 Market management & operation, Microgrids, Prosumer & P2P trades, DER management (use class), Distributed Energy, Retailing, billing & LO3 Energy (USA) LO3 Energy work with utilities and retailers to deliver a local energy marketplace that meets the demands of modern energy customers.
 Their technology platform, "Pando", offers a simple way to pool local distributed energy resources and enable customers to buy and sell local energy and optimize the grid at a community level.
-This platform is implemented using blockchain to ensure privacy and security Local agents can trade energy products in a local market with custom rules.
+This platform is implemented using blockchain to ensure privacy and security energy products in a local market with custom rules.
 Utility or retail company gets insights on their client's preferences and engagement within the community.
 Accessing to private AMI's data.
 Software development.
 Utility or Retail company implementing the marketplace.
-Small generators, consumers and prosumers trading in the platform.
-Development and maintenance of cloud-base software.
+Small generators, consumers and prosumers trading in the platform. maintenance of cloud-base software.
 Utility or retail company pay for software related services.